radforaw/cycling/Project.md

 ![Counter Picture](https://github.com/radforaw/cycling/blob/master/IMG_1178.JPG "Inside the cycle counter box")

+The current units have been end of life'd by the manufacturer, hence BCC is looking at options for replacement.

 ## The project

 - BCC will provide access to an existing cabinet, with working loop and solar panel.